Kleinia stapeliiformis (E.Phillips) Stapf

 Pickle Plant, Stapelia Stemmed Senecio, Stapelioid Kleinia, Trailing Jade, Spider Plant, Inch Worm, Candle Stick, Candle Plant

-Kleinia stapeliiformis, also known as Senecio stapeliiformis, is an attractive, succulent plant with prettily marked, pencil-like stems with purple-green patterns and soft spines along the sides.
-The stems are cylindrical, soft, brittle, glabrous, and highly succulent, jointed, up to 10 inches (25 cm) long, up to 0.8 inches (2 cm) thick.
-They are with 4 to 6 or rarely more grooves and scale-leaves arranged along the ribs, dark green, often with an unusual pinkish tinge, with silvery-green striations and purple arrowhead markings below each node.
-The flowers are large, hawkweed-like, and red or orange.
+Kleinia stapeliiformis, also known as Senecio stapeliiformis, is an attractive succulent with prettily marked pencil-like stems with purple-green patterns and soft spines along the sides.
+The stems are soft, fleshy, smooth, brittle, jointed, cylindrical, up to 10 inches (25 cm) long, and up to 0.8 inches (2 cm) in diameter.
+They are with 4 to 6 or rarely more grooves and scale-leaves arranged along the ribs, dark green, often with an unusual pinkish tinge, silvery-green striations, and purple arrowhead markings below each node.
+Flowers are large, hawkweed-like, and red or orange.

 How to Grow and Care